Cloud-Strife-182000/CS6110_ooad_project/README.md

 # CS6110_ooad_project
-Diagrams for our fifth semester object oriented analysis and design project.
+Documents and diagrams for our fifth semester object oriented analysis and design project.